ReAbateon/Hybrid_Approach/README.md

 The `Utils` directory contains utilities for model training, validation, and preprocessing.

 The `Datasets` directory provides example datasets that can be used to quickly test and evaluate the tool.

+The `Example` directory provides example code snippets and linker script.

 ## Requirements